MathyouMB/website/src/content/articles/2026/making-the-most-of-honours-project.md

 Overall, I found this description to be fairly accurate.
 However there are a few additional points I'd like to emphasize:

 **Use References**: In the motivation / problem description, it's expected that if your proposal makes any claims, that references be used to back up those claims.
-This should really go without saying, but a lot of students in our program have never read an academic paper before, so it's worth mentioning.
+This should really go without saying, but a lot of students in our program have never read an academic paper before.
 This might not apply to you if your project is more applied, but if you're proposing something novel, it's important to situate your work in the context of existing literature.

 **Clearly Define Your Project Scope**: One of the most important aspects of your proposal is clearly defining what you will and will not be doing.
 I would suggest intentionally lowballing your scope to ensure that you can complete the project within the given timeframe.
 It's better to have a smaller, well-defined project than an overly ambitious one that you can't finish.
 I would go as far as to explicitly say what **WILL** and what **WON'T** be included in your project.